Revealing the secrets of Icy Tower v1.3.1

 P.P.S.

-rar bonus.rar (518.94 KB)
+rar bonus.rar (518.94 kB)

-Posted in Reverse Engineering at April 4th, 2010.
-8 Comments.
+Posted in Reverse Engineering on April 4th, 2010.
+10 Comments.

 Icy Tower v1.3.1 mods

-Sparse Floor mod on FLD
+Sparse Floor

 rar icytower13_sparse_floor.rar (274.73 KB)